23 Ways to Warm Your Deck in Winter

 18. Outdoor Rugs and Blankets

-If the decking is cold, outdoor rugsOpens in a new tab. and blankets will warm your feet as you sit on the decking.
-Insulating your feet from the cold deck boards while enjoying the sun’s rays.
+If the decking is cold, outdoor rugs and blankets will warm your feet as you sit on the decking.
+Insulating your feet from the cold deck boards while spending time outdoors.

 19. Seasonal Wall Panels